 Genetic testing can be used to rule out celiac disease when a patient is already on a gluten-free diet or test results are inconclusive, and to encourage first degree relatives to get antibody testing (every 3 years or immediately if symptoms develop).
 Genetic testing can be done by blood test, saliva test or cheek swab.

 Keep in mind that positive antibody or genetic test results only suggest the presence of celiac disease—the test results cannot confirm it.
 If these screening tests come back positive, the next step in diagnosing celiac disease is to get a biopsy of the small intestine.
 For more information on this procedure, see our Diagnosis page.

 Finding the Right Doctor

-The Celiac Disease Foundation can help you find the right doctor to discuss symptoms, diagnose, and treat celiac disease.
-Please refer to our Celiac Centers and Celiac Experts page for a listing of experienced healthcare professionals and celiac centers.
+Celiac Disease Foundation can help you find the right doctor to discuss symptoms, diagnose, and treat celiac disease.
+Please refer to our CDF Healthcare Practitioner Directory for a listing of experienced healthcare professionals.